 - Lack of good daily dental habits

-Plaque is a type of bacteria that shows up on your teeth as a sticky film that can generally be removed with regular brushing and flossing.
-Plaque is the most common cause of gum disease and should be regularly removed from your teeth.
-Tarter buildup is a result of hardened plaque and cannot be removed by brushing and flossing.
-You must seek treatment from a dental professional for successful removal of tarter.
-Scheduling a cleaning with Dr. Leslie Anthony every six months will ensure plaque and tarter are properly removed.
+Plaque is a type of bacteria that shows up on your teeth as a sticky film but, can generally be removed with regular brushing and flossing.
+Plaque is the most common cause of gum disease.

 Symptoms of Gum Disease: